Arabian oryx: Description

-The Arabian oryx' coat is an almost luminous white, the undersides and legs are brown, and black stripes occur where the head meets the neck, on the forehead, on the nose, and going from the horn down across the eye to the mouth.
+The coat of the Arabian oryx is an almost luminous white, the undersides and legs are brown, and black stripes occur where the head meets the neck, on the forehead, on the nose, and going from the horn down across the eye to the mouth.
 Both sexes have long, straight or slightly curved, ringed horns which are 2-4.9 ft.
 It stands between 2.6 and 4.1 ft tall at the shoulder and typically weighs between 220 to 460 lb.

 Distribution and habitat

 Historically, the Arabian oryx probably ranged throughout most of the Middle East.
-In the early 1800s, they could still be found in the Sinai, Palestine, the Transjordan, much of Iraq, and most of the Arabian Peninsula.
-During the 19th and early 20th centuries, their range was pushed back towards Saudi Arabia, and by 1914, only a few survived outside that country.
-A few were reported in Jordan into the 1930s, but by the mid-1930s, the only remaining populations were in the Nafud Desert in northwestern Saudi Arabia and the Rub' al Khali in the south.
+In the early 1800s, it still occurred in the Sinai Peninsula, Palestine region, the Transjordan, much of Iraq, and most of the Arabian Peninsula.
+During the 19th and early 20th centuries, its range decreased to Saudi Arabia, and by 1914, only a few survived outside that country.
+A few were reported in Jordan in the 1930s, but by the mid-1930s, the only remaining population was in the Nafud Desert in northwestern Saudi Arabia and the Rub' al Khali in the south.
+The Arabian oryx prefers gravel desert or hard sand, where its speed and endurance protects it from most predators and hunters on foot.
+In the sand deserts of Saudi Arabia, it used to be present in the hard sand areas of the flats between the softer dunes and ridges.

 In the 1930s, Arabian princes and oil company clerks started hunting Arabian oryxes with automobiles and rifles.
 Hunts grew in size, and some were reported to employ as many as 300 vehicles.
 By the middle of the 20th century, the northern population was effectively extinct.
 The last Arabian oryx in the wild before reintroduction was reported in 1972.

-Arabian oryxes prefer to range in gravel deserts or hard sand, where their speed and endurance will protect them from most predators and hunters on foot.
-In the sand deserts in Saudi Arabia, they used to be found in the hard sand areas of the flats between the softer dunes and ridges.

-Arabian oryxes have been reintroduced to Oman, Saudi Arabia, Israel, the United Arab Emirates, Syria, and Jordan.
+The Arabian oryx has been reintroduced to Oman, Saudi Arabia, the United Arab Emirates, Syria and Jordan.
 A small population was introduced on Hawar Island, Bahrain, and large semi-managed populations at several sites in Qatar and the UAE.
-The total reintroduced population is now estimated to be around 1,000.
+The total reintroduced population is now estimated to be around 1,000 individuals.
 This puts the Arabian oryx well over the threshold of 250 mature individuals needed to qualify for endangered status.
 However, the majority of the population is concentrated in Saudi Arabia.

 Behaviour and ecology

-Arabian oryxes rest during the heat of the day.
-They can detect rainfall and move towards it, meaning they have huge ranges; a herd in Oman can range over 3000 km2.
-Packs are of mixed sex and usually contain between 2 and 15 animals, though herds of up to 100 have been reported.
+The Arabian oryx rests during the heat of the day.
+A herd in Oman can range over 3000 km2.
+Packs are of mixed sex and usually comprise between 2 and 15 individuals, though herds of up to 100 have been reported.
 Arabian oryxes are generally not aggressive toward one another, which allows herds to exist peacefully for some time.